yazykextension/forum/README.md

 ## Need Help or Have Questions?

-If you need help or have any questions about using Yazik Language Learning with Netflix, we invite you to visit the Discussions section of our GitHub repository.
+If you need help or have any questions about using Yazik, we invite you to visit the Discussions section of our GitHub repository.
 There, you can browse through past discussions or start a new one if you can't find an answer to your question.

 ## Report an Issue